Our services are available for young women who meet the following criteria:

 Working with Survivors with Addiction Issues (2 days*)

-Please contact us to arrange a course or to discuss your specific needs and any topics you wish to have covered.
+Please email us to arrange a course or to discuss your specific needs and any topics you wish to have covered.

 SAY Women is funded to deliver free training to staff who work within the housing sector.
 Otherwise the usual charge is £600 for a one day course, and £1000 for a two day course.
 Fees for small or low funded organisations are negotiable.
 Please note the cost of renting a training space is not included.
 Individuals have the opportunity to join our annual running programme, please contact us for information.

-If you would like further information about the courses we provide or would like to be added to our training mailing list please fill in and submit the form below:
+If you would like further information about the courses we provide or would like to be added to our training mailing list please click here: